 Inside the beautiful Restaurant Car 4141 Côte d'Azur, with interior details designed by René Laquile.

 In an interview, I was asked if SJ now would fit their restaurant and buffet cars with white tablecloths.
-I could answer that question, but this should be inspiring enough, shouldn't it?
+I couldn't answer that question, but this should be inspiring enough, shouldn't it?

 The Restaurant Car 4095 l'Oriental in the yard at the Hagalund depot.

 The interior in the Restaurant Car 4095 l'Oriental.